MYanello/homelab/README.md

 Bootstrapping is done by running the ansible playbook to set up k3s, then the terraform to set up argocd and other core components.

 ## Worklog

+### 03.11.25

+- Learned that postgres does not like ext4 filesystems because they add lost+found directory.
+- Created a new longhorn-xfs storageclass to use xfs instead of ext4 for the postgres volume

 ### 03.05.25

 - Finished migration to gatewayapi from ingress.
 Biggest challenge was external services, which was solved by using a service without a selector and a manually created endpointslice.
 I think not using VirtualServices from istio may block me from doing sidecars for those, but that's probably ok.
 Hopefully by the time I want to do that, things are better documented.
 This [blog](https://blog.stonegarden.dev/articles/2024/04/k8s-external-services/) was the greatest help.

 ### 03.04.25

 - Started migrating to gatewayapi from ingress.
 Not for any real reason, but just to learn how to stay on the latest hotness.

 ### 02.22.25

 - Needed to bump pod limit for server.
 Seemed best way to do that is by creating a conf file:
   ```
   apiVersion: kubelet.config.k8s.io/v1beta1